Handwritten Notes Scanner

 Page by page, notebook to searchable text.
 Not built yet — waitlist below.Honest scope: not built yet — Scribe is audio-only today

-Page by page, notebook to textSearchable afterwardNot built yet — free to vote
+Page by page, notebook to textSearchable, editable, then archivedNot built yet — free to vote

 VUST's transcription bot, @vustScribeBot, converts audio and video into transcripts and summaries.
 It has no image intake and no page-scanning flow.
-Digitizing a notebook page by page is a real gap, not a rebrand of an existing tool.
-The waitlist button is a real demand counter: enough votes and we build the dedicated version.
+The sequence above is the intended notebook artifact, not a fabricated live upload: the waitlist is the current fulfillment state and a real demand counter.

 See the difference